 God loves us even though we sin, giving us unconditional love so we may come home if we so choose.
 We are saved from our sins, not in them (Alma 8:87-92 RAV, 11:34-37 OPV).
 There’s a difference between from and in our sins.
 If we’re saved, Christ’s Grace protects us as we grow in His Grace through our relationship with the First Comforter, the Holy Spirit.
 Without Christ’s Grace we sin.
 And as Amulek stated, we will not be saved in our sins.

-We are perfected when born again but not perfect.
+Instead, we are perfected when born again but not perfect.
 If we were perfect we wouldn’t need to grow in Grace.
 This is why works without grace are meaningless (dead), and grace without works are also dead, showing we do not truly have grace (Romans 3:19-24, James 2:14-18, 26).
 Why follow the Law if the Law is dead to us?
 And how are we saved by the Law if the Grace of Jesus moves us to follow the Law?
 What matters then is faith and works going hand in hand.
 In Kabbalah, this is to say what matters is where the Law is written, in our pierced hearts.

 Endure to the End